macgio/tpDcc-libs-python/README.md

 ```

 ### Reloading
-For development purposes, you can enable the reloading, so
+For development purposes, you can enable reloading system, so
-you can reload your Python without the necessity of restarting
+you can reload tpPyUtils sources without the necessity of restarting
 your Python session.
 Useful when working with DCCs
 ```python
 import tpPyUtils